 Figure 1: Schematic comparison of conventional antibodies, heavy chain antibodies, and nanobodies.
 VH = heavy chain variable domain, VL = light chain variable domain, VHH = single variable domain heavy chain.
 IgG Ab are ~150 kDa in size while HcAb are 50 kDa and their corresponding nanobodies are 15 kDa.

 Generating a target specific nanobody begins similarly to traditional antibody production by immunizing an animal, in this case a llama or alpaca, with an antigen of interest.
 Immune cells containing the HcAbs of interest are then harvested from a simple blood draw from the animal.
 Because the cDNAs of the VHH are well characterized, mRNA from these cells can be isolated and PCR amplified to generate sequences for the VHH only.
 These can then be cloned and screened by phage display with resulting hits transferred to bacterial or mammalian expression vectors for larger scale production.
 Once the DNA sequences from these hits have been identified and cloned, the resulting constructs enable further manipulation such as the addition of affinity tags or cellular targeting sequences.
 The availability of cDNAs for a given nanobody also removes barriers or concerns about lot-to-lot variability that can arise with polyclonal antibodies.
+Learn more about custom nanobody production here:

 As with conventional Abs, nanobodies can generally be utilized for long standing methods such as western blotting, ELISAs, and immunofluorescence.
 Where nanobodies have a distinct advantage is in the realm of cellular and in vivo imaging.
 Their size makes them ideal tools for super-resolution microscopy (super-res).
 Depending on the methodology individual protein particles in cells can typically be localized to 20-50nm with super-res.
 However, the use of paired primary-secondary Abs or labeled primary antibodies may increase the lower limit of resolution due to size constraints.
 One solution is to produce a labeled fusion gene within the cells or tissue, but this obviously requires either direct manipulation of the endogenous genome or overexpression of the gene-of-interest.
 An attractive alternative is to use a labeled nanobody introduced by transfection or applied by cytochemical staining.
 In either case, nanobodies overcome the size constraints of traditional Abs and improves resolution.